ipython/ipython/docs/source/config/callbacks.rst

 callbacks, and the parameters that will be passed with each, in the callback prototype functions defined in :mod:`IPython.core.callbacks`.

-To register callbacks, use :meth:`IPython.core.callbacks.CallbackManager.register`.
+To register callbacks, use :meth:`IPython.core.events.EventManager.register`.
 For example::

     class VarWatcher(object):